 App approach.
 Shopify Plus has a rich app ecosystem, allowing you to quickly integrate new services and functionality as your brand changes.
 These three key apps (exclusive to Shopify Plus merchants) maximise efficiency and automation:

-3. Test Drive The Platform & Shopify Plus Agency.
+3. Test Drive The eCommerce Platform & Shopify Plus Agency.

 With the first two steps complete, it’s time to test drive the platform and potential agencies.
 We’d recommend: